pedsmoreira/casex/README.md

 Casex is a function that applies a case style given a pattern.

-Instead of having a specific function for each case style, we provide a self-expressive pattern that represent the desired output.
+Instead of having a specific function for each case style, I provide a self-expressive pattern that represent the desired output.
 For example, kebab-case can be represented as `ca-se` and title case as `Ca Se`.

 ## Official Documentation